-Councillors are supported by the Corporate Management Team (CMT), which is headed by the Council's Chief Executive, Richard Hicks whom succeeded former incumbent Neil Davies in July 2023.
-CMT are responsible for setting and monitoring overall direction and ensuring high performance in the delivery of Council services.
-Including the Chief Executive, CMT is made up of fourteen members:
+Councillors are supported by the Corporate Management our three key priorities and we believe Team (CMT), which is headed by the Council's Chief Executive, Richard Hicks whom succeeded former incumbent Neil Davies in July 2023.
+CMT are responsible People - supporting residents to release their for setting and monitoring overall direction and ensuring high performance in the delivery of Council services.
+Including the Chief Executive, ĆMT is made up of fourteen Place - Medway: A place to be proud of; and members;

 - Chief Executive

-Director of People and Deputy Chief

-Executive Children and Adults Services,
+- Director of People and Deputy Chief Executive - Children and Adults Services.

 - Director of Public Health,

 - Assistant Director Children's Services,

-- Assistant Director Adult Services,
+- Assistant Director Adult Services.

 - Assistant Director Schools and SEND,

-- Director of Place,
+- Director of Place.

 - Deputy Director Front Line Services,

 - Assistant Director Regeneration,

 - Assistant Director Culture and Community,

 - Assistant Director, Legal and Governance,

 - Chief Operating Officer

 - Chief Organisational Culture Officer, and

 - Head of Communications and Marketing.